 If you would like to make a donation, volunteer, attend an upcoming event, or if you have a wheelchair you would like to donate, please contact us.

-To our Wheels for Kids Angel, Dorothy A. Sullivan
+A special thank you to our Wheels for Kids Angel, Dorothy A. Sullivan